gridbugs/simon/README.md

-# Argument Combinators
+# Simon (and Arg Functors)

-A library of combinators for describing command line arguments for rust programs.
+Library for declaratively specifying and parsing command line arguments